-The Company has elected the fair value option for accounting for its investment in commercial mortgage loan.
-In accordance with the adoption of the fair value option allowed under ASC 825, Financial Instruments, and at the election of the Company, any financial instruments are reported at fair value.
+We have elected the fair value option for accounting for its investment in commercial mortgage loan.
+In accordance with the adoption of the fair value option allowed under ASC 825, Financial Instruments, and at our election, any financial instruments are reported at fair value.
 The Income from commercial mortgage loan represents interest income and deferred origination fee income, which is amortized over the term of the loan and is reported as Income from commercial mortgage loan on the Company's Consolidated Statement of Operations.
-The initial and subsequent changes to deferred origination fee is recorded in Investments in commercial mortgage loan, at fair value on the Company's Consolidated Balance Sheets.
+The initial and subsequent changes to deferred origination fee is recorded in Investments in commercial mortgage loan, at fair value on our Consolidated Balance Sheets.

 We originated our first commercial mortgage loan on March 28, 2019 for an industrial property in Maspeth, New York.
-The initial term of the loan was three years with an option to extend twice for one year each.
-Based on the terms of the loan, we funded the loan on a 60% loan to cost basis amounting to \$46 million.
-The borrower had the option to upsize the loan in two phases up to 80% loan to cost basis with a corresponding reduction in the interest rate.
+The initial term of the loan was three years with two one-year extension options.
+Based on the terms of the loan, we funded the loan on a 60% loan to cost basis amounting to \$46.0 million.
+The borrower has the option to upsize the loan in two phases up to 80% loan to cost basis with a corresponding reduction in the interest rate.
 The borrower can request the upsize once an anchor lease for the property is signed and other requirements have been fulfilled.